CybercentreCanada/assemblyline4_docs/docs/public_beta.md

     - This will be used to build the machine-learning model to auto-adjust the score of each heuristics
 - Simplified UI to remove hidden menus
 - Removed Adding/Editing signature in favor of having a signature source management
-    - You can now automatically fetch signature from an external URL or git repository
+    - You can now automatically fetch signature from an external URL or Git repository
 - Better support for phones and tablets

 ### APIs